Performances

 Free entry.

 • Performance of folk songs curated in response to the festival’s folk theme.
-Performed by Morgan Pearse (baritone) and Madeleine Xiao (piano).
+Performed by baritone Morgan Pearse with pianists Daniel Lebhardt and Madeleine Xiao, and violinist Lorna Zhang.

 A 30-minute programme, presented before Out of Doors.